The Best Time of Day to Fish for Trout: Tips and Techniques

 Rivers & Streams

-Rivers and streams always have much cooler water than lakes and ponds since they are much shallower and always moving.
-This means the trout are affected more by temperature and light in rivers and streams than in any other water body.
+Rivers and streams are much cooler than lakes and ponds since they are shallower and always moving.
+This means trout are more affected by temperature and light in these water bodies.
+You’ll need to pay close attention to light and temperature when trout fishing in rivers and streams.

 When Is The Worst Time To Catch Trout